hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 #### Cursor

-The window helper will let you manipulate the cursor.
+The cursor helper will let you manipulate the cursor.
 It provides several utility methods, each one being bound to an action:

 ```php